lucKulke/AIHub/README.md

 **Run the API:**

 - Start the API server: `uvicorn main:app --reload --port 8001`
-- The API will be available at http://localhost:8000 by default.
+- The API will be available at http://localhost:8000 by default..

 **Usage**: